Siarl/sd-project-2020-VU/docs/assignment1.md

 <td>F7</td>
 <td>Combat</td>
 <td>The game shall have a simple <b>combat system.</b> If the player is able to attack a target, depending on the aggressiveness of the target, it can
 attack the player back.
 If the attack hits there is 50/50 chance of damage.
-The combat system should have a modifier mechanic on which the chance of hitting or damage depends on.
-"Stronger" enemies have higher modifiers thus will give more damage to the player. </td>
+Desired: the combat system should have a modifier mechanic on which the chance of hitting or damage depends on.
+"Stronger" enemies have higher modifiers thus will give more damage to the player.
+This makes for a better playing experience, and the player would need to adapt to different enemies. </td>
 </tr>
 <tr>
 <td>F8</td>